embark-framework/embarkjs-plasma/README.md

 ## Current limitations and known issues
 1. The plugin currently only supports OMG's Samrong network and `v0.2` of the OMG SDK.
 The root chain is a contract on Rinkeby and the Plasma chain runs on Samrong.
 Chain creation for development purposes will be added in future versions.
-2. The DApp must use Metamask.
-The accounts configured in the blockchain config cannot be used in the DApp.
-This is a limitation of Embark itself, and will hopefully be updated soon.
+2. The DApp can use Metamask OR accounts configured in the contracts config of Embark.
+Due to this support, the private keys of the accounts configured in Embark will be passed to `EmbarkJS.Plasma` and will be visible in the code generated `embarkjs.js` file.
+We are hoping to remove the need to pass PK's around soon.

 ## Available properties/functions
 `embarkjs-plasma` exposes functions that are meant to make DApp interaction with Plasma chains easier.
 The following functions and proeprties are available.